TheSenPie/tiny-world-java/README.md

 # tiny-world-java
-Tiny World is a custom game engine created with Java and OpenGL for Computer Graphics class Fall 2022.
+Tiny World is a personal custom game engine created with Java and OpenGL for fun.

 ## Getting Started